glasnt/talks/2017_04_SyPy/slides.md

 Or we could use a regex

-Or we could use URI encoding and then strip any symbols
+We could probably use encodeURIcomponent to convert any of the non-ascii characters, then compare with the original string to spot any differences

 Or we could